I was recently reading a fitness magazine that showed results of a pole that was held to see what body part women found most attractive on a man.

 There are 8 wrist extensor muscles located on the top of your forearm (with your palm facing the floor) that all work together to extend your wrist and open your hand.
 These are extremely useful when you’re about to give someone a seriously over-zealous high five.

-Best exercise to target Wrist Extensors: Reverse Barbell Curl
+The best exercise to target Wrist Extensors: Reverse Barbell Curl

 3 – Wrist Flexors

 There are 6 wrist flexor muscles located on the inside of your forearm.
 These muscles allow you to flex your wrist and close your hand.
 These are great when you’re preparing to slap someone with the back of your hand.
+While both of these wrist workouts are great for the forearms, they’re also incredible Wrist Strengthening Exercises.

-Best exercise to target Wrist Flexors: Wrist Curl on Bench
+The best exercise to target Wrist Flexors: Wrist Curl on Bench

-The Forearm Workout
+The Forearm Workouts

 So I’ve been doing some serious research to find how to get bigger forearms because I really want to get this shameful problem fixed.